CommonsBuild/TokenLog-SoftGov/.github/ISSUE_TEMPLATE/mission-vision-values.md

 ---

-### What is the mission of the Token Engineering Commons?
+### What is the vision of the Token Engineering Commons?
+(What is the world the TEC wants to see?)
 ...

-### How do you envision the world will benefit from the efforts of the Token Engineering Commons?
+### What is the mission of the Token Engineering Commons?
+(How are we going to get there?)
 ...

 ### What are the core values of the Token Engineering Commons?
 ...

 ---